Harald-U/labinstructions/roks201.md

-# Access a preconfigured OpenShift cluster
+# OpenShift on IBM Cloud Instructions

 1. If you haven't already done so register for a free IBM Cloud Account:
     * [https://ibm.biz/developer-dach](https://ibm.biz/developer-dach)